 The Labor Contract Law of the PRC, or the Labor Contract Law, and its implementation rules provide requirements concerning employment contracts between an employer and its employees.
-If an employer fails to enter into a written employment contract with an employee within one year from the date on which the employment relationship is established, the employer must rectify the situation by entering into a written employment contract with the employee and pay the employee twice the employee's salary for the period from the day following the lapse of one month from the date of establishment of the employment relationship to the day prior to the execution of the written employment contract.
+If an employer fails to enter into a written employment contract with an employee within one year from the date on which the employment relationship is established, the employer must rectify the situation by entering into a written employment contract with the employment relationship to the day prior to the execution of the written employment contract.
 The Labor Contract Law and its implementation rules also require compensation to be paid upon certain terminations.
-In addition, if an employer intends to enforce a non-compete provision in an employment contract or non-competition agreement with an employee, it has to compensate the employee on a monthly basis during the term of the restriction period after the termination or expiry of the labor contract.
-Employers in most cases are also required to provide severance payment to their employees after their employment relationship is terminated.
+In addition, if an employee on a monthly basis during the term of the restriction period after the termination or expiry of the labor contract.
+Employees are also required to provide severance payment to their employees after their employment relationship is terminated.